 - When they fall in love, they are enthusiastically all in.

-- They may ignore conflict in the relationship or pretend that problems simply don’t exist.
+- They may ignore conflict in the relationship or pretend that problems don’t exist.

-INTJs do not show romantic interest or affection in the stereotypical ways.
-You must look closely and know them well to be able to tell when they’re interested.
+INTJs do not show romantic interest or affection in stereotypical ways.
+You must look closely and know them nicely to tell when they’re interested.

 5 Ways an INTJ might approach love